AndyLang81/Portfolio-Project-1---HTML-CSS-Essentials/README.md

 ### Call to action
 ![alt text](/images-for-readme/call-to-action.png)
-This section aims to convince the user to contact the club in order to register for classes by listing the positive outcomes of practicing yoga, as well as presenting a link to the contact page.
+This section aims to convince the user to contact the club to register for classes by listing the positive outcomes of practicing yoga, as well as presenting a link to the contact page.

 ### Contact info and map
 ![alt text](/images-for-readme/contact-and-map.png)